 Review airline rules

-When preparing for your pet’s travel, one of the most critical factors you shouldn’t forget airline rules that involve your pet.
+When preparing for your pet’s travel, one of the most critical factors is that you shouldn’t forget the airline rules that involve your pet.
 Typically, airlines have a considerable number of regulations and guidelines regarding flying with pets.
 To better have a stress-free flight with your pets, you must abide by these rules and requirements.

 In some cases, travelers with pets have been unable to board due to their failure to comply with airline guidelines.
 For instance, dog breeds with snubbed noses usually aren’t allowed on board as they may have difficulty breathing.
 Check with the airline for any breed restrictions due to temperament or health concerns.